 Insider's Peru | Trip Itinerary

 This program is our suggestion of a customized itinerary to Peru.
-It uses group tours where available, such as the Sacred Valley and Machu Picchu, and private tours in other areas.
+It uses group tours where available, such as the Sacred Valley, and private tours in other areas.
 The itinerary can be modified to include all private tours, or to add additional days or tours, different hotels, etc.

 Day 1: Travel to Lima.
 You will need to clear customs and immigration before exiting the airport.
 Our local representative will meet you outside, and transfer you to your hotel.